 To foster the faith of Catholic students, the College offers activities such as Prayer Meetings and Bible Study.
 Student prayer groups both in English and Tamil are given direction and guidance by members of the Campus Ministry.

-Workshops on different forms of prayer, yoga and meditation, as well as guest lectures on course-related themes, are organised for the students.
+Workshops on the art and science of relationship, well being and meditation, as well as guest lectures on course-related themes, are organised for the students.

 Star of the Sea Group